Summer Cancer Research Experience Program for High School Students

 - Enrolled in junior year of high school

 - U.S. citizen or a U.S. permanent resident

 Limited funding is available to support stipends for select applicants to the summer program.
 Stipends are awarded based on the qualifications of applicants and criteria required by our outside funding sources.
 Applicants who are not offered a paid internship due to eligibility criteria and limited availability of program funds may be offered an unpaid internship.Stipends are awarded based on the qualifications of applicants for funding source eligibility.
 Unpaid internships are available for those that are accepted to the program but don’t meet the criteria for a stipend.

-The program application fee is $20.
-Those students accepted into the program pay an additional $50 activity fee.
-Out-of-town students staying at the Canisius dorms pay the room rate for the duration of the program (in 2015 this was $25/night).
+The program application fee is (changing for 2017 program.)
+Those students accepted into the program pay an activity fee (changing for 2017 program).
+Out-of-town students staying at the Canisius dorms pay the room rate for the duration of the program (in 2017 this was $30/night).
 Travel expenses to and from Buffalo and meal costs are not covered by the program.